 4. Use the Regression Equations Detailed in the ISO Norm to Fit a Hyperbola to Your Data Points for Both the X and Y Axis

-The reason for taking data points at different distances from the laser beam focal point is so that a hyperbola can be fitted closely to the data that is plotted.
-The ISO norm details the regression equations to be used to fit this hyperbola.
+The reason for taking data points at different distances from the laser beam focal point is to fit a hyperbola closely to the plotted data.
+The ISO norm specifies the regression equations to be used for fitting this hyperbola.
 The data points should be plotted showing the beam radius against the distance from the lens.
 The hyperbola will show the minimum beam radius, and therefore give the beam waist.
 A hyperbola should be plotted for both the x-direction and the y-direction.

 5. Extract the Values for, w0, zR, and M2 for Each Axis